ibm-cloud-docs/solution-tutorials/cloud-usage.md

 ## Background
 {: #background}

-Prior to executing commands that inventory and detail IBM Cloud usage, it's helpful to have some background on the broad categories of usage and their function.
+Prior to executing commands that inventory and detail {{site.data.keyword.cloud_notm}} usage, it's helpful to have some background on the broad categories of usage and their function.
 Key terms used later in the tutorial are bolded.
 A helpful visualization of the below artifacts can be found in [documentation](https://console.bluemix.net/docs/account/account_overview.html#overview).

 ### Cloud Foundry
-Cloud Foundry is an open-source, platform-as-a-service (PaaS) on IBM Cloud that enables you to deploy and scale applications and **Services** without managing servers.
+Cloud Foundry is an open-source, platform-as-a-service (PaaS) on {{site.data.keyword.cloud_notm}} that enables you to deploy and scale applications and **Services** without managing servers.
 Cloud Foundry organizes applications and services into orgs or spaces.
 An **Org** is a development account that one or many users can own and use.
 An org can contain multiple spaces.
 Each **Space** provides users with access to a shared location for application development, deployment, and maintenance.

 ### Identity and Access Management
-More recent offerings and migrated Cloud Foundry services exist as **Resources** managed by IBM Cloud Identity and Access Management.
+More recent offerings and migrated Cloud Foundry services exist as **Resources** managed by {{site.data.keyword.cloud_notm}} Identity and Access Management.
 Resources are organized into **Resource Groups** and provide access control through Policies and Roles.
 Additionally, resources can be tagged to conceptually group resources for tracking purposes.

 ### Infrastructure
 Infrastructure encompasses a variety of compute options: bare metal servers, virtual server instances and Kubernetes nodes.
 Each are seen as a **Device** in the console.
 Similar to resources, devices can be tagged.